dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/t1-sprint2.md

 Have a time to discuss what is working and what isn't.
 Include a summary of this when you submit this!

-🚀 Create a wiki page:  Sprint Retrospectives
+🚀 Add to your Sprint Retrospectives Wiki Page

 Here's a template: